jacobcassidy/anki-global-extension/README.md

 | [AnkiMobile](https://itunes.apple.com/us/app/ankimobile-flashcards/id373493387) | iOS & iPadOS           | _Paid_ |
 | [AnkiDroid](https://play.google.com/store/apps/details?id=com.ichi2.anki)       | Android                | _Free_ |

-### Why not create an Anki plugin to release the Anki Global Features?
+### Why not create an Anki plugin to release the Anki Global Extension?

 Anki plugins only work with the AnkiPC app and are incompatible across other devices.
 If that changes, please let me know by opening an [issue](https://github.com/jacobcassidy/anki-global-features/issues).